Iosco Transit Corporation set to get upgrades to dispatch system

 That app depends on whether there really is a need.
 Ferns said users of the transit are generally seniors, people with disabilities and people who are very poor.
 Some may not know how to use a cell phone and others may not even own one.

-Currently, the ITC has seven buses traveling over the county, traveling routes from 7 a.m. to 4:30 p.m. daily.
+Currently, the ITC has 7 buses traveling over the county, traveling routes from 7:00 a.m. to 4:30 p.m. daily.

 Prices start as low as $2 per senior or $2.25 per passenger and increases at 25 cents per zone change.